 There is a high population of Perch and Whitefish as well.
 The Perch in Marshall Lake get huge with many reaching ½ pound.
 The Whitefish also get huge.
 In the spring a lot of 3 to 7-pound Whitefish get caught while Walleye fishing with a few that are even bigger.
 Remember, with a sports license you can bring home 25 Perch and 11 Whitefish.

 In fall 2015, there was a huge Bull Moose shot at Marshall Lake in October by Danielle Culp who was hunting from our camp.
-The Moose had a 54 inch spread and is one of the biggest to come out of our camps ever.
+The Moose had a 54 inch spread and is one of the biggest bulls to come out of our 7 Lakes Wilderness Camps.